Internet Banking Agreement and Electronic Funds Transfer Agreement and Disclosure

 This Internet Banking Agreement and Disclosure ("Agreement") describes your rights and obligations as a user of the Internet Banking service.
 The agreement also describes the rights and obligations of First Shore Federal S&L Assn. ("Bank").
 You should carefully read this Agreement, our Privacy Statement and other agreements between us, including any other deposit account agreements as they exist at this time and may be amended from time to time.
 By requesting and using one of these Services, you agree to the terms and conditions of the Agreement and our Fee Schedule - Common Features.

-This disclosure has been updated to include information about the "Purchase Rewards" feature for First Shore Federal Internet Banking.
-This feature is free and optional to use.
-This means that the terms and conditions are effective only if you accept them here and then began using these products.
-The "Purchase Rewards" product enables you to receive "cash rewards" on goods and services that you already buy today.
+This disclosure has been updated to include information about the "Purchase Rewards" service for First Shore Federal Internet Banking.
+This service is free and optional to use.
+This means that the Terms and Conditions of "Purchase Rewards" are effective only if you accept them and then begin using the service.
+The "Purchase Rewards" service enables you to receive "cash rewards" on goods and services that you already buy today.

 The following definitions apply in this Agreement: